mikespook/gearman-go/README.md

 [![Build Status](https://travis-ci.org/mikespook/gearman-go.png?branch=master)](https://travis-ci.org/mikespook/gearman-go)

-This package is a [Gearman](http://gearman.org/) API for [Golang](http://golang.org).
+This module is a [Gearman](http://gearman.org/) API for the [Go Programming Language](http://golang.org).
-It was implemented a native protocol for both worker and client API.
+The protocols were written in pure Go.
+It contains two sub-packages:

+The client package is used for sending jobs to the Gearman job server, and getting responses from the server.

+	"github.com/mikespook/gearman-go/client"

+The worker package will help developers in developing Gearman worker service easily.

+	"github.com/mikespook/gearman-go/worker"

 Install
 =======